wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-interface/index.rst

 .. _wazuh_interface_installation:

 .. meta::
-  :description: Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.
+  :description: Wazuh is a free, open source, and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.

 Wazuh interface
 ===============

-A flexible and intuitive web interface for mining, analyzing, and visualizing data based on Kibana.
-It includes out-of-the-box dashboards for security events, regulatory compliance (e.g. PCI DSS, GDPR, CIS, HIPAA, NIST 800-53), detected vulnerable applications, file integrity monitoring data, configuration assessment results, cloud infrastructure monitoring events, and others.
+This central component is a flexible and intuitive web interface for mining, analyzing, and visualizing data based on Kibana.
+It includes out-of-the-box dashboards for security events, detected vulnerable applications, file integrity monitoring data, configuration assessment results, cloud infrastructure monitoring events, regulatory compliance, such as PCI DSS, GDPR, CIS, HIPAA, and NIST 800-53 standards, and other data.

 Requirements
 ------------